Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Import-Module ActiveDirectory

-If this fails, install RSAT / AD DS tools on the server.
+If this command fails, install the RSAT tools or AD DS management features.

 Step‑by‑Step PowerShell Implementation